dnErf/hrext06-myCruddyApp/README.md

 > Story Points [ ActualPoints / EstimatedPoints ]

-> Will try to create Issue for more detailed info on the events on the story
+> Will try to create Issue for more detailed info on the events on the story - oops im on fork - ill add md

 #### Story #1 - scammed - 2/2
 - [x] visualize the data thru creating a data.json (^)